CodeVachon/finealley-node/src/markdown/aboutus.md

 About Fine Alley
 ----------------

-Fine Alley is band centrally located in Midland, Ontario and provides live music entertainment for Simcoe County and the surrounding area.
+Unfortunately, we regret to inform everyone that Fine Alley will no longer be performing as group for the forceable future.
+We would like to thank our fans for coming out and supporting us over the last 3 years.
+We have had a blast performing for you!

-We play rock music from the 70's, 90's, and some of today's modern hits.
-If you are a fan of Pink Floyd, Matt Good, and / or similar music, than we are a must a see for you.
+Fine Alley was a band centrally located in Midland, Ontario and provided live music entertainment for Simcoe County and the surrounding area.
+We played rock music from the 70's, 90's, and some of today's modern hits.